-Right now I’m using a scrap of canvas for a piece that has three squares of Tent Stitch on it, made using a very strongly colored hand-dyed thread (pictured at the top of the post).
+I used a scrap of canvas for the piece pictured above with three squares of Tent Stitch on it, made using a very strongly colored hand-dyed thread.
 I picked the thread deliberately to really make a point about why you don’t use Basketweave with these threads.
-The square is small, only and inch at most, maybe less.
-But, except for the corner, no color has more than one diagonal row.
+The right square in Basketweave is small, only an inch at most, maybe less.
+But, except for the corner, no color has more than two diagonal rows.
 It is visual overload.
-You don’t see colors, you don’t see a pattern, you don’t see anything except a mess.
+You don’t see colors; you don’t see a pattern; you don’t see anything except a mess.

 Contrast that with the two Continental patches.
 While I still don’t like the color much, I see groups of color, little clouds, and rows and partial rows.
-I can see and process that changes, there is a transition from hot pink, to bright aqua, to light green, which makes sense, I don’t feel disjointed.
+I can see and process those changes, there is a transition from hot pink to bright aqua, to light green, which makes sense; I don’t feel disjointed.

 Tip #2: Use Continental instead of Basketweave with hand-dyed and overdyed threads.

-Third, because Continental is stitched in straight lines you have more control over the thread.
+Because Continental is stitched in straight lines, you have more control over the thread.
 If I want something to look like a sky, I can use a hand-dyed thread and Continental in horizontal lines and have a pretty effect with one thread and one stitch.
-If I want to make a tree trunk I can do the same in columns, and, I have a tree.
+If I want to make a tree trunk, I can do the same in columns, and, I have a tree.

 I can make little short row clumps of Continental and scatter them all over the canvas and then stitch the entire remaining space in Continental again and have an effect like Art Glass.
 I can skip stitches and fill them in with other colors to get lovely random spaces.

 Tip #3: Use Continental when you want to control color effects in all threads.